-I went ahead and decided to post these Bacon, Egg, and Cheese Biscuits using my garlic parm drop biscuit recipe with just a few adjustments, mostly just to make the biscuits a bit larger to make it a proper breakfast sandwich size.
-I tested them out to see if they would go over well being made ahead and throw’m in the freezer for some easy peasy meal prep options and guess what?
+I went ahead and decided to post this Bacon, Egg, and Cheese Biscuits recipe using my garlic parmesan drop biscuit recipe with just a few adjustments, mostly just to make the biscuits a bit larger to make it a proper breakfast sandwich size.
+I even tested them out to see if they would go over well being made ahead and thrown in the freezer for some easy peasy meal prep options and guess what?
 A+, Good Job, Bacon, Egg, and Cheese Biscuit!

 Make these soon, y’all!
 They make for the perfect make ahead grab and go option for crazy busy week days, but they also are the best for weekend breakfast/brunch!